 This exercise helps you better prepare next time if you failed to close certain deals or if you want to repeat a successful process.

 You’ve reached the ultimate moment of the sale funnel.
 You were able to win the deal or it was lost.
 Either way, your CRM gives valuable insights into why a certain sale went in a positive or negative direction.
+Analyzing these insights is a CRM best practice for improving your overall sales process.
+Here’s how to do it:

 We’ve already reviewed several reports.
 Leverage other CRM data with metrics and review the activities that worked well and the ones that didn’t.
 Here are a few examples of important metrics to track: